-It’s an old wall built with imperial Bedford Clamp bricks in Flemish bond.
+It’s an old wall built with Bedford Clamp bricks in Flemish bond.
 The gable end of the barn was built on top of the wall, and the barn is from around 1850 so the wall is probably earlier.
+Bricks are a funny size so guessing Georgian.
 The wall will be rebuilt using the original bricks.
 It’s been repointed in cement so the bricks are horribly spalled and will need to be turned around.

 I’ve been sensible for once and installed some temporary orange fencing.
 I feel it says ‘stay well back – there are some highly trained professionals doing serious stuff here’.
 Also it’s nice to have some sort of fence while the wall is missing and when the foundation hole appears.
 Though the first couple of days will be vegetation clearing on the other side of the wall.